 The aim of the publication of Food Safety is to gather and disseminate scientific and technological information in the field of food safety on human health, and thereby facilitate the development of science and technology for risk assessments of foods.
-The journal publishes Original Article, Short Communication, and Review covering broad areas of food safety related to the risk assessment of foods as well as risk assessments conducted by FSCJ.
+The journal publishes Original Article, Short Communication, Review, Survey Report, Meeting Report, and Letter to Editor (Commentary), covering broad areas of food safety as well as Risk Assessment Reports conducted by FSCJ.

-The scope of Food Safety covers broad aspects of food safety issues.
-(1) studies on risk assessments of biological, chemical, or physical agents concerning food safety; (2) occurrence of biological, chemical, or physical agents in the food chain with emphasis on human exposure; (3) epidemiology or control of food-borne illnesses; and (4) safety evaluation of novel foods including nanomaterials, genetically modified organisms, etc. We are grateful to the contributors for supporting the publication of the journal, which will advance the development of science and technology for food safety.
+The scope of Food Safety covers broad aspects of food safety issues, (1) studies on risk assessments of biological, chemical, or physical agents concerning food safety; (2) occurrence of biological, chemical, or physical agents in the food chain with emphasis on human exposure; (3) epidemiology or control of food-borne illnesses; and (4) safety evaluation of novel foods including nanomaterials, genetically modified organisms, etc. We are grateful to the contributors for supporting the publication of the journal, which will advance the development of science and technology for food safety.